Note: This is the one post where I’m continuing to use the em dash — just to show everyone how pretty it is! No, I’m not a robot :-)

 I’ve always liked using the em dash – some may call it the “long dash”.
 There’s something about how it breaks up a sentence — smoother than a comma, less formal than parentheses — that adds a bit of style and flow.
 It looks nice on the page and feels natural when I write.

-But lately, I’ve been thinking twice about using it — because the em dash has actually started raising red flags for AI writing.
+But lately, like a lot of other people, I’ve been thinking twice about using it — because the em dash has actually started raising red flags for AI writing for many.

 The Em Dash and AI: Why It’s Becoming Controversial